-4 Ways to Use Icons in your PowerPoint Presentations
+How to Use Icons in your PowerPoint Presentations (4 Different Ways)

 While many presenters like using large images, animations and glossy illustrations, they miss out on using something much simpler, icons!
 The use of icons can help you create minimalist slides which can easily explain complex topics.
 Many icons represent universally recognized images, which can make it easier for you to present a message without even saying a word.
 Here are a few tips regarding how to use icons in your PowerPoint presentations.